 How is the Earz score determined?

-In principle you get 10 points x level number for each correct answer.
+In principle, you will receive 10 points for each correct answer (see 3).

 However, there are more factors that influence the score:

 • how often you click on ‘hear again’ (1)

 • how long it takes you to answer (2)

 • weighting per level (3)